Benzenec6h6/nix_custom_iso/README.md

 This is inconvenient if your workflow is already flake-based, because:

-- You cannot directly use nix build or nixos-install --flake
+- You cannot directly use nix build or nix shell
 - Temporary configuration changes are required in the live environment

 This ISO enables flakes out of the box: